+The suspect was described as in his early 20s, having neatly trimmed brownish-blond hair in a pompadour style, 5'6" to 5'8", 155-160 lbs, large framed glasses, wearing dark slacks and a light blue shirt.
 Detectives were impaired logistically, because the campus was on finals schedule, many students had already began their vacations, nevertheless the ongoing task of locating possible further eyewitnesses continued.
 Los Angeles Police sketch artist Ector Garcia formed a composite sketch of the suspect and it was released to the public, along with the Daily Bruin, who published two sketches, one with and one without glasses.

 "I am not sick.
 I am insane.
 But that will not stop the game.
 This letter should be published for all to read it.
 It just might save that girl in the alley.
 But that's up to you.
 It will be on your conscience.
 Not mine.
 Yes I did make that call to you also.
 It was just a warning.
 Beware....I am stalking your girls now."
 The Confession Letter November 29th 1966.

-The Sunny Lyn Dagowitz case is unlikely connected to either Zodiac or Cheri Jo Bates, but is a crime that receives little coverage, so if you have any information regarding this December 16th 1970 cold case, please contact the Los Angeles Police Department. http://www.lapdonline.org/
+The Sunny Lyn Dagowitz case is unlikely connected to either the Zodiac Killer or Cheri Jo Bates, but is a crime that receives little coverage, so if you have any information regarding this December 16th 1970 cold case, please contact the Los Angeles Police Department. http://www.lapdonline.org/